Home Compare ESS vs FIS

 Profitability

-On profitability, the gap still runs the same way: Essex Property Trust, Inc. sits near the top of the group, while Fidelity National Information Services, Inc. remains in the weaker half.
+The same broad pattern appears on profitability: Essex Property Trust, Inc. ranks near the top of the group, while Fidelity National Information Services, Inc. stays in the weaker half.

 Growth — Dominant Gap